-Example: Lavender essential oil has 40% linalyl acetate (pictured above), which is an ester.
-Spend some time researching the properties of linalyl acetate and you’ll see that it makes sense to take advantage of these properties by using lavender essential oils for occasional sleeplessness and seasonal or environmental threats. (unfortunately I can’t talk about those properties publicly due to FDA regulations on what we are allowed to say regarding essential oils)
+Lavender essential oil has 40% linalyl acetate (pictured above), which is an ester.
+Spend some time researching the properties of linalyl acetate and you’ll see why it makes sense to take advantage of these properties by using lavender essential oils for occasional sleeplessness and seasonal or environmental threats.
+(Unfortunately I can’t talk more openly about those properties due to FDA regulations on what we’re allowed to say regarding essential oils.)

 A Guide to Essential Oils: Are Essential Oils Really Effective?

-In all my reading and researching, there are many opinions and some of them are opposite extremes.
-There are camps that claim essential oils fix everything under the sun and could replace conventional care for all physical and mental health issues.
+I’ve found many opinions and some of them are opposite extremes throughout my years of research on oils.
+There are camps that claim essential oils can fix any ailment and replace conventional care for all physical and mental health issues.
 Other camps dismiss the entire idea as a scam perpetuated by the ill-informed or by opportunists that are duping the masses.

 Interested in essential oils?
 Let’s talk!
-Click here to learn more about essential oils and how to find good-quality oils for your family.
+Click here to learn more about my journey with essential oils and how to find excellent-quality oils for your family.

 Further Reading on Essential Oils: